KeychainMDIP/demos/didex-demo/README.md

-# MDIP DEX Demo
+# MDIP DIDEX Demo

 ### Overview
-This repository hosts a DEX (decentralized exchange) demo using MDIP.
+This repository hosts a DIDEX (DID exchange) demo using MDIP.
 It is split into two main folders:

 - **client/** – A React front-end
 - **server/** – An Express/Node back-end